This article introduces why system partition C is getting full in Windows Server 2008 R2 and how to fix this issue with 2 steps.

 - Press Windows and R together on the keyboard, type cleanmgr and press Enter.

 - Select C: drive in the drop-down list.

 - Click the check-boxes in the front of the files that you want to remove.

 - Confirm in next window.

-Generally speaking, you'll get several gigabyte free space in C drive, few servers that never freeing up disk space before may reclaim over 10GB free space.
+In general, you'll get several gigabyte free space in C drive, few servers that never freeing up disk space before may reclaim over 10GB free space.

-2: Add more free space to C drive
+Step 2: Add more free space to C drive

-To solve this problem, freeing up disk is not enough, you'd better add more free space into it, especially to the server that C drive or the entire disk is small.
+When system C drive is full in Windows Server 2008 (R2), try to fix this issue as fast as possible, otherwise you'll suffer from server performance down, system stuck or crash.
+To solve this problem, freeing up disk is not enough, you'd better add more free space from other partition, especially to the server that C drive was created small.
 To remove the new generated junk files, you'd better run Disk Cleanup once a month.